Provinces of South Africa

 International standard ISO 3166-2 was published on 1998-12-15.
 It superseded ISO/DIS 3166-2 (draft international standard).
 The draft standard showed a division of South Africa into nine provinces, with a two-letter code for each.
 The final standard shows the same nine provinces, but four of their codes have been changed.
 The new set of codes is shown in the table below.

 The book "Administrative Subdivisions of Countries" listed preliminary figures from the 1996 census, with a warning about the large margins of error.
-Statistics South Africa has released final data, corrected for undercount, as shown below.
+Statistics South Africa has released final data, corrected for undercount (source [6]).

 Country overview: